INTRODUCING RICHARD KEITH STEINER WOODBLOCK PRINTMAKER Chinshi Yu-shih, art critic

 Group Shows, small (selected)

-1997, organized three person show, Mainichi Hall, Kyoto (with Yuka Yamamoto and Michael Doerrer)
+(with Yuka Yamamoto and Michael Dӧrrer)

-2009, g5 Voices, 1 Songh, Yamamoto Gallery, Kyoto (with 4 students)
+2009 Five person show, 5 Voices, 1 Song, Yamamoto Gallery, Kyoto (with 4 students)

 Group Shows, large (selected)